EpsilonSolutions/netscaler-command-reference/docs/sc/sc-policy/sc-policy.md

 ##rm sc policy

 Removes the specified SureConnect policy.
+NOTE: This command is deprecated.SureConnect feature has been deprecated in favour of AppQoE

 ##Synopsys

-rm sc policy &lt;name>

 ##Arguments